mauhftw/Mini-weather-Scraper/Readme.md

 ## Architecture

-The project is basically separated in 3 process:
+The project is basically separated in 3 processes:

 ### Scraper
-This process will search data on internet.
+This process will crawl data from yahooweather page.
 Once data is analized, it will be stored in a Queue.
-You can only run this process once an hour (for each state).
-This is frequency the program will update data from internet.
+You can only run this process once an hour for each state (polite crawling)

 ### Process
-This program will open the current queue and then it will insert data to the MySQL DB.
+This program will open the current queue and then it will insert data to the Database.

 ### Server
-This is a web-server created for displaying the weather data stored.
-Also you have a log file which shows who connected and what resource was ask for.
+This project contains a native C web-server created to request weather resoruces.
+Also there's a built in log file which shows ip's and resource's request.

 ## Usage